 According to one emerging theory, sub concussive head blows cause injury to the blood brain barrier (as opposed to the brain itself) and set off a chain reaction that eventually results in degenerative changes to the brain.
 According to this theory, even relatively minor head blows disrupt the integrity of the BBB and make it temporarily leaky, allowing brain proteins to pass into the peripheral blood circulation.

 Because these brain proteins are not normally present in the bloodstream, the immune system treats them as if they are dangerous foreign invaders and produces antibodies against them.
-Then, the next time the BBB opens up (which, according to research, occurs in many players after every game), these antibodies gain access to the brain and set into motion an attack by the immune system on normal brain tissues.
+Then, the next time the BBB opens up (which, according to research, occurs in some players after every game), these antibodies gain access to the brain and set into motion an attack by the immune system on normal brain tissues.
 Damage then accumulates over time as the BBB becomes leakier and the immune produces more anti-brain antibodies.
 Perhaps this mechanism explains why the signs of CTE typically do not show up for years or even decades after athletes play their last game.

 The video below explains this emerging theory in greater depth.